-Any jewellery which was created before 1930 is considered to be antique, generally the benchmark used for considering an item to be an antique is when the piece over a century old, however with antique jewellery many of the techniques and materials available have changed so vastly that jewellery pre-1930 can be considered antique.
+Jewellery created before 1930 is considered to be antique, generally the benchmark used for considering an item to be antique is a piece over a century old, however with antique jewellery many of the techniques and materials available have changed so vastly that jewellery pre-1930 can be considered antique.

-The most common antique items to find are undoubtedly rings, this is because it is common practice for larger pieces; such as tiaras, necklaces, bracelets and earrings to be broken down into smaller items of jewellery, either to be sold on or so that the larger items were divided into smaller, more every day and wearable pieces.
+The most common antique piece of jewellery to be found is undoubtedly a ring.
+It was however common practice for larger pieces; such as tiaras, necklaces, brooches, bracelets and earrings to be broken down into smaller items of jewellery, either to be sold within the trade or so items could be made into more every day wearable pieces.

-At AC Silver we have an extraordinary range of antique jewellery from all over the world and dating as early as 1820, with some fine examples of archetypal Georgian jewellery, Victorian and Regency jewellery as well as Art Nouveau and Art Deco antique jewellery.
+At AC Silver we have an eclectic range of antique jewellery from all over the world and dating from as early as 1800.
+We are proud to posses a wide variety, vintage diamond necklaces, antique sapphire rings, contemporary ruby jewellery, and so much more, with some fine examples of archetypal Georgian jewellery, Victorian and Regency jewellery as well as Art Nouveau and Art Deco antique jewellery.

-There are numerous factors to be considered when examining the hallmarks, stamping (or lack thereof) on any item of antique jewellery.
-From the country the piece was created in, the conditions and circumstances that the jewellery was produced in, and the person who crafted the item.
+There are numerous factors to be considered when examining hallmarks, stamping (or lack thereof) on any item of antique jewellery.
+From country of origin, the conditions and circumstances the jewellery was produced, and the person who crafted an item.

-Antique jewellery is very different to antique silverware in that hallmarking did not become compulsory until 1975, when European regulation was created to align all European countries in having the same standards for precious metals and gemstones.
-Before this, all countries had different systems and purity, and people were often fraudulently using gold and silver plating to cover other, less valuable metals.
+Antique jewellery hallmarking criteria was very different to antique silverware; jewellery hallmarking did not become compulsory until 1975.
+European regulation was created to align all European countries to enable the same standards for precious metals.
+Prior to this date countries had different systems and purity.

-Antique Georgian jewellery will not be stamped because gold assaying wasn’t enforced until the 1900s.
-Using maker’s marks was another practice which wasn’t enforced until the 1900s, although even then it was not a strict enforcement, and was instead just considered to be more ethical and legitimate practice.
+Antique Georgian jewellery is unlikely to be struck with hallmarks as gold assaying wasn’t enforced until the 1900s.
+Striking maker’s marks was also a practice not enforced until the 1900s, even then it was not strictly adhered to, it was however considered to be a more ethical and legitimate practice.

-Without forced regulation, hallmarking and stamping was only a priority to those who made especially wonderful pieces or were part of large jewellery houses – such as Cartier or Liberty.
-Even then, only the maker may be inscribed rather than emphasising the purity of the gold or the origin of the ring.
+Without forced regulation, hallmarking and stamping was only a priority to those who made important pieces or were part of large jewellery houses – such as Cartier or Liberty.
+Often however such houses would only inscribe a maker, rather than striking purity and origin marks.